mountainmoon/botp/Readme.md

 > The time step of the counter.
 This must be the same for every request and is used to calculate C.
 > Default - 30

-# Migrating from 2.x to 3.x
+## Changed from 2.x to 3.x

-## Changed
+* Support for browser.

-Use async API style because browser crypto API is async.
+* Use async API style because browser crypto API is async.